EconomyLens.com

 – How does it work?

 While food stamps date back to the 1930s during the Great Depression, the SNAP program was created in 1964 and expanded nationwide in 1974, according to Niles from the University of Vermont.
-Today, around one in eight Americans receive SNAP benefits each month based on income, as reported by the Department of Agriculture.
+Today, around one-in-eight Americans receive SNAP benefits each month based on income, according to the Department of Agriculture.
 This costs the federal budget nearly $100 billion.
-Beneficiaries receive a payment card, similar to a debit card, which they can use in supermarkets, grocery stores, and some farmers’ markets.
+Beneficiaries have a payment card, similar to a debit card, which they can use in supermarkets, grocery stores, and some farmers’ markets.
 The cards are usually reloaded automatically on the first day of the month.

-To qualify for SNAP, recipients must be low-income and meet certain requirements, which can vary from working at least 30 hours a week to being medically deemed unable to work due to disability.
+To qualify for SNAP, along with being low-income, recipients must meet certain requirements — which can vary from working at least 30 hours a week to being medically deemed unable to work due to disability.
 “It is an important program for many Americans,” Niles said, adding that recipients receive an average of around $6 per person per day.
 Everyday items like fruit, vegetables, canned goods, chips, and pasta are covered by SNAP, while alcohol and pre-prepared meals are not.
 From January 2026, around ten states also plan to exclude the purchase of soft drinks using SNAP vouchers.

 According to the latest available data, 13.5 percent of American households did not have guaranteed access to a sufficient quantity and quality of food in 2023, the highest level since 2014.
 In September of this year, the Department of Agriculture announced it would stop gathering the data for this report.